-Also, wash your hands frequently and keep them away from your eyes, nose, and mouth to avoid spreading any cold virus you might pick up from touching objects.
+Also, wash your hands frequently and keep them away from your eyes, nose, and mouth to avoid spreading any cold virus you picked up from touching objects.

 Other activities that support your immune system are getting enough sleep, moderate exercise, and managing stress.

-At the first sign of a cold, massage one of the following immune-enhancing blends into your throat and chest, paying attention to the lymph glands in your neck:
+At the first sign of a cold, massage one of the following immune-supporting blends into your throat and chest, paying attention to the lymph glands in your neck:

 Source: Essential Oils Desk Reference